 CNOOC Limited (NYSE/CEO), one of the three major state-owned oil producers in China, wants to buy Canada-based Nexen Inc. (NYSE/NXY) for $15.1 billion in cash, or $27.50 a share.
 With the prevailing market share price at $24.50, there’s a sense the deal could fail.
-The problem is that the deal has yet to be accepted by the Canadian regulators and government, which have cited security … Read More
+The problem is that the deal has yet to be accepted by the Canadian regulators and government, which have cited security concerns of … Read More

 As we all know, the eurozone credit crisis has taken away any chance of economic growth in the global economy.

 Spain—the current epicenter of the credit crisis in the eurozone—has seen its credit rating downgraded to a credit rating of BBB- from BBB+ by the Standard and Poor’s (S&P) credit rating agency.
 A credit rating of BBB- is the lowest investment grade credit rating issued by S&P and just one notch above “junk” status.
 (Source: Standard & Poor’s, October 10, 2012.)

 In 2007, eurozone member Spain saw its national debt equate to 36% of its gross domestic product (GDP) that year.
 Now, with the government’s plan to borrow more than 207 billion euros next year, the country’s debt as a percentage of GDP will reach 91%.
 (Source: Business Week, October 11, 2012.)

 Let’s not forget; Spain is a major contributor to the eurozone economy and is the 12th largest economy in the world.